Education with Teaching and Learning

 -Outlook for future achievement.

--In elementary school, parents are also encouraged to attend parent-teacher conferences in order to learn more about their child’s learning style and preferences.
+-In elementary school, parents are also encouraged to attend parent-teacher conferences to learn more about their child’s learning style and preferences.

 What is the most effective way to communicate with parents?